 \section{LoRA for Safety Alignment Without Compromising Reasoning}

-In this section, we investigate whether the ``Safety Tax" \citep{huang2025safety} can be mitigated.
-In particular, we aim to answer the following question: can we align a model for safety without compromising its reasoning capabilities?
-We focus on the same setup as in \citep{huang2025safety}, where SFT is performed on safety datasets that provide harmful requests paired with refusal responses.
+We investigate whether the “safety tax” \citep{huang2025safety} can be mitigated—i.e., whether a model can be safety-aligned without sacrificing reasoning ability.
+We follow the setup of \citet{huang2025safety}, performing SFT on safety datasets that pair harmful requests with refusal responses.

-Our key observation is that during full-model fine-tuning, which is used in \citep{huang2025safety}, the weights undergo relatively high-rank changes.
+Our key observation is that during full-model finetuning, which is used in \citep{huang2025safety}, the weights undergo relatively high-rank changes.
 As shown in Figure~\ref{fig:stable_rank}, we observe high stable ranks for the weight updates, i.e., differences between the fine-tuned model’s weights and those of the initial model, in most layers.
 However, prior evidence suggests that safety behavior in LLMs is typically governed by only a single or a few directions in the activations \citep{panickssery2023steering,arditi2024refusal} and weights \citep{wei2024assessing,jain2024makes}, indicating that a small low-rank modification may be sufficient to induce safe behavior, without altering the entire weight space.
-Thus, we conjecture that the degradation in reasoning performance is caused by full-model fine-tuning introducing unnecessary changes in many directions, which interfere with critical weights responsible for reasoning.
+Thus, we conjecture that the degradation in reasoning performance is caused by full-model finetuning introducing unnecessary changes in many directions, which interfere with critical weights responsible for reasoning.

-To address this, we consider Low-Rank Adaptation (LoRA) \citep{hu2022lora}, originally proposed as a parameter-efficient fine-tuning method to reduce training cost and memory usage.
+To address this, we consider Low-Rank Adaptation (LoRA) \citep{hu2022lora}, originally proposed as a parameter-efficient finetuning method to reduce training cost and memory usage.
 Rather than updating the full weight matrices, LoRA injects trainable low-rank matrices into existing layers while keeping the original weights frozen.
 Formally, a weight matrix $\mW \in \mathbb{R}^{d \times k}$ is modified as:\looseness=-1

 where $\mB \in \mathbb{R}^{d \times r}$ and $\mA \in \mathbb{R}^{r \times k}$ are the trainable low-rank matrices with $r\ll \min(d,k)$, and $\frac{\alpha}{r}$ is the scaling factor, with $\alpha$ being a hyperparameter.